 What will my yarn look like when knitted?

 Looking at a unique skein of hand dyed yarn and being able to imagine what it will look like as a fabric is a learned skill.
 The way your yarn expresses itself will depend on many factors, including whether you are knitting, crocheting, weaving, or nalbinding, your gauge, and overall stitch count.
 The most accurate way to see what kind of fabric your yarn will produce is to make a swatch.
-There are several other guidelines as well, which can give you a general idea of what you are looking at.
+There are several other indicators as well, which can give you a general idea of what you are looking at.
 There is no absolute way of predicting exactly how each skein will behave, since hand dyed yarn is extremely unique.
 Below, I've compiled examples of yarn dyeing techniques, and swatches illustrating the type of knitted fabric they will generally produce.
 If you have any further questions, don't hesitate to contact me!

 Long Blocks of Color